AdamT84/YoungPT/README.md

 -  Navigation Bar

-    - The Navigation bar is fully responsive and aligned centrally at the top of all pages and includes links to Home, Training, Pricing and Contact pages.
+    - The Navigation bar is fully responsive and aligned centrally at the top of all pages and includes links to Home, Training and Contact pages.
 This will ensure the navigation experience is the same across the entire site.
     - The value for the user is a simple navigation method that allows access to any page from any page.

 ![screenshot](screenshots/youngpt-navigation.png)